firavoyage/blogging/projects.md

 - various themes
   - by voyage
 - inspired by
-  - docusaurus
-  - hugo
-  - mkdocs & material for mkdocs
   - notion
-  - obsidian
+  - mdbook
   - gitbook
+  - mkdocs & material for mkdocs
+  - docusaurus

 ### `pre`